ghorwin/palm-pilot-tools/README.md

 # palm-pilot-tools
 Palm sync and data exchange software - a revival of the dead pilot-link project.
+Note: webpage _palm-pilot.org_ is dead/empty.

-For those who still own one of the old Palm organizers like my TX and would like to still use this, I'm attempting to update the source code of the original palm-link software to make it work with modern cloud-based organizers/address books.
+For those who still own one of the old Palm organizers like my TX and would like to still use this, I'm attempting to update the source code of the original palm-link software (see `archive/palm-link`) to make it work with modern cloud-based organizers/address books.

 Personal goal: get the Palm to _conveniently_ sync with OwnCloud/NextCloud caldav/carddav devices.

+Project deadline: 30.06.2020 (if I can't make it by then, this is taking too long to be practical)

+## Researched material

 ## Target platform